calabozo/calabozo.github.com/statistics/tests.md

 ## Log-rank test

 In statistics, the [log-rank](https://en.wikipedia.org/wiki/Log-rank_test) test is a hypothesis test to compare the survival distributions of two samples.
-It is a nonparametric test and appropriate to use when the data are right skewed and censored (technically, the censoring must be non-informative).
+It is a nonparametric test and appropriate to use when the data is right skewed and censored (technically, the censoring must be non-informative).

 Tests if there is a difference between two or more survival curves.
 More information about survival analysis can be found [here](/statistics/survival/).